Available Funding

 Highway Funds

 We estimated federal funding from core federal programs: the National Highway Performance Program (NHPP), the Surface Transportation Block Grant program (STBG) (which includes several sub-categories), the Highway Safety Improvement Program (HSIP), the Congestion Mitigation & Air Quality program (CMAQ) (non-competitive funds), the Bridge Formula Program (BFP), and the Carbon Reduction Program (CRP), based on the programmed funding amounts in our current 5-year TIP.
-We summed the annual average for each program, which totaled $30 million, and added a non-federal match of 20 percent ($6 million).
-Based on this, we estimate about $36 million annually in matched core federal funds, most through formula programs.
+We summed the annual average for each program, which totaled about $29 million, and added a non-federal match of 20 percent ($7 million).
+Based on this, we estimate about $37 million annually in matched core federal funds, which comes mostly through formula programs.

-Dutchess County also benefits from competitive or discretionary federal funds awarded by NYSDOT, which include the STBG set-aside (also known as the Transportation Alternatives Program, or TAP), the Congestion Mitigation and Air Quality Improvement (CMAQ) Program, and a portion of the Highway Safety Improvement Program (HSIP).
-(Note: we did not include the BRIDGE NY program, since it uses STBG off-system bridge funding, which is captured elsewhere).
+Dutchess County also benefits from competitive or discretionary federal funds awarded by NYSDOT, which include the STBG set-aside (also known as the Transportation Alternatives Program, or TAP), the Congestion Mitigation and Air Quality Improvement (CMAQ) Program, and the BRIDGE NY program.
 We estimated future competitive funding based on several years of past awards.
-We summed the annual average for each program, which totaled $4.7 million, and added a non-federal match of 20 percent (about $1 million).
-Based on this, we estimate about $5.7 million annually in matched competitive/discretionary federal funds.
+We summed the annual average these programs, which totaled about $8 million, and added a non-federal match of 20 percent (about $2 million).
+Based on this, we estimate about $10 million annually in matched competitive/discretionary federal funds.

 To be conservative, we assumed flat funding levels over the planning period.
-Based on our annual estimates for core federal funds, competitive federal funds, multi-county funds, and State Dedicated Funds, we estimate a total of about $67 million annually.
-This results in about $266 million for the short-term, $666 million for the mid-term, $666 million for the long-term, and about $1.6 billion over the entire planning period.
+Based on our annual estimates for core federal funds, competitive federal funds, and State matching funds, we estimate a total of about $47 million annually.
+This results in about $177 million for the short-term, $470 million for the mid-term, $470 million for the long-term, and about $1.1 billion over the entire planning period.
+This is basically unchanged from our 2021 Plan.

-Our highway funding estimates do not include the State’s Consolidated Local Street and Highway Improvement Program (CHIPS) funds (provided annually to municipalities for road maintenance), PAVE-NY funds, or local general funds, as these are primarily used by local governments on the non-federal aid system.
+Our highway funding estimates do not include State funding (such as the State’s Consolidated Local Street and Highway Improvement Program-CHIPS funds provided to municipalities for road maintenance, PAVE-NY funds, and other State sources), County funds, or local funds, as these are primarily used on the non-federal aid system.

 WordPress Data Table